fow5040/fix-bit/README.md

 - [ ] Additional color selection for each component
 - [ ] Ability to flip watchface horizontally and rotate as desired
 - [ ] 24 hour display
-- [ ] Tap to switch between seconds indicator, heartRate, footsteps, and other stats
+- [x] Tap to show heartRate and footsteps
 - [ ] (Maybe?)
 Always On Display

 ### Development: